potapenko/playphraseme-karaoke-mixer/README.md

   Your Google Translate API key. **Required only if translation is desired.**

 - `--create_tmp` (optional flag):
-  Flag to create a temporary directory for intermediate processed videos.
+  Flag to create a temporary directory for Roboto-Regularmediate processed videos.

 - `--output-dir` (optional):
   Directory where the final output video will be saved (default: `result` subdirectory inside the video folder).

 - `--font` (optional):
   Default font to use for rendering subtitles.
-You can specify either a font name (e.g., `Inter`), in which case the script will look for the corresponding TTF file in a `fonts` folder located next to the script, or provide a full path to a TTF file.
+You can specify either a font name (e.g., `Roboto-Regular`), in which case the script will look for the corresponding TTF file in a `fonts` folder located next to the script, or provide a full path to a TTF file.
   **Usage Examples:**
   - To use a font from the default `fonts` folder:
     ```bash
-    python process_videos.py ... --font Inter
+    python process_videos.py ... --font Roboto-Regular
     ```
   - To use a font from a specific location:
     ```bash